minhtrannhat/coen346_cpu_scheduler/README.md

 - If a process finishes running before it's time slice, the scheduler will idle till the next time slice.

 ## Implementation

 - [ ] Create a parser to parse the `input.txt` file.
 - [ ] Create three separate kinds of threads for: scheduler, processes and clock.
   - [ ] The scheduler only knows the PID, priority of a process and when to allocate CPU to a process.
   - [ ] A process only knows the arrival time, burst time and time spent in CPU and how much time left to finish execution.
     - The process thread is started when the CPU gives it execution time for the first time.
 Then it can be suspended.
   - [ ] The clock thread should be started in the main python thread.
+    - [ ] Use shared Mutex and Singleton (?), use Barrier of 1 to achieve Round Robin.